sagemathinc/cocalc/notes/final_push.md

  [x] (1:00) (0:15) terminal copy -- highlight and then it *unhighlights*; is it possible to keep the selection?
 Is it possible to just copy instantly without requiring control-c

+ [x] (0:30) (1:15) see whether it is possible to set copy buffer from javascript or not... (yet again); if so, don't require control-c in terminal; ANSWER: no, not for now; can partly do using flash and a click (not so useful), or as a Chrome Extension (for later!).

  [ ] (0:45) make worksheet save persist linked objects

  [ ] (0:30) make resize use actual top of editor, not computed, in case of title wrap-around.